bk192077/struct_mapping/readme.md

 ##### Default <div id="options_default"></div>

 Sets the default value for the data member.
-Applicable for bool, integer types, floating point types and strings.
+Applicable for bool, integer types, floating point types, strings, containers, cpp structures and enumerations.
 The option accepts one parameter - the default value.

 ```cpp
 Default{default_value}